Latvians and Baltic Germans in Corner Brook, Newfoundland: Corner Brook

 This group of Latvians and Baltic Germans made its way to Corner Brook between late 1949 and 1954.
 In some cases, the men came first and brought their wives and children later; in others families came together.
 Some flew over the Atlantic to Gander and then travelled by train, the Newfie Bullet, to Corner Brook; others crossed the North Atlantic in ships.
 A selection of first person recollections of arriving is available in an article in the Newfoundland Quarterly, Spring 2019, p.
 24-27.

-In Germany these people had been unable to get much information about Newfoundland.
+In Germany, these people had been unable to get much information about Newfoundland.
 They could see on a map that Corner Brook was geographically well south of Riga and they knew that English was the spoken language.
 They all experienced culture shock when they arrived on the island at the eastern edge of North America in an isolated town of 12,000 people.
-Corner Brook was connected to the world by ship and to the rest of the island by train but there were no roads that led more than a few miles out of town and no accessible airport.
+Corner Brook was connected to the world by ship and to the rest of the island by train; however, there were no roads that led more than a few miles out of town and no accessible airport.
 The local language, foods, world-view, customs and life-style were all very different from their own.
 The climate was much more severe than they expected with very long winters and short cool summers.
 What the immigrants shared with local Corner Brookers, though, was the post-war boom time with its expectation for a prosperous future.
 They were happy to have found a place that offered a peaceful life under a democratic government system that provided hope, freedom, education, and health care.

 Finding lodgings in Corner Brook was a challenge.
 Some Balts were first housed in the barracks on Fern Street, very basic housing that had been erected to house construction workers building a tuberculosis sanatorium.
 Some, not only the men who came alone but also families, were boarded in homes.
 A few stayed for a time in the local hotel, the Glynmill Inn.
 Eventually several families lived at 11 East Valley Road or on Reid Street.
 Four homes at the upper end of Caribou Road were built specifically for their immigrant workers by W. J. Lundrigan's.
 A number of managers and workers of North Star Cement and Atlantic Gypsum built homes near the cement plant on Ingrid Lane, referred to by locals as Little Berlin.